Hoi An, a Must see.

 Hoi An

 Soon, though, it was time to move on to the next part of the trip, which involved a night train from Hanoi to Danang.
-I like travelling by train, but 16 hours is I think the longest train journey I’ve ever done.
-But I managed to get some sleep on the reasonably comfy beds and chatted to the Vietnamese news film crew I shared a cabin with.
+I like travelling by train, but 16 hours is, I think, the longest train journey I’ve ever done.
+But I managed to get some sleep on the reasonably comfy beds and chatted with the Vietnamese news film crew I shared a cabin with.
 After a bowl of noodles for breakfast in the buffet car with sea views over the Hai Van pass, I got through it unscathed.

 Greater Hoi An